hn/seagate-blackarmor-nas/README.md

 Make sure to restart the NAS via `reset` command after flashing the bootloader!

-If your nas just restarts with the error message `cpu reset` after the `fatload usb 0:1 0x800000 u-boot-nas220.kwb` command try to format the usb stick to `ext2` and use `ext2load usb 0:1 ...` instead.
+If your nas just restarts with the error message `cpu reset` after the `fatload usb 0:1 0x800000 u-boot-nas220.kwb` command try to format the usb stick to `ext2` and use `ext2load ...` instead.

 ### Starting Debian installation